 Q6 What are you most proud of?

-We encourage the development of deep subject matter expertise and work hard to translate those unique insights to commercial ready and useful outcomes for our customers.
+We encourage the development of deep subject matter expertise and work hard to translate those unique insights to commercially ready and useful outcomes for our customers.

-Our commitment to being customer first and providing brilliant service is at the core of our business.
-So we actively look for opportunities for our people the opportunity to get out and engage with and listen to our customers talk about their business challenges, hard challenges (you can hear the anxiety of uncertainty in the customer's voices).
+Our commitment to being customer-first and providing brilliant service is at the core of our business.
+So, we actively look for opportunities for our people to get out and engage with and listen to our customers talk about their business challenges - hard challenges (you can hear the anxiety of uncertainty in the customer's voices).